yavin-dev/docs/pages/guide/08-start.md

 ### How do I add measures in my semantic config

-In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/models/tables/```, sharing the same file as tables, define your measures.
+In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/models/tables/```, sharing the same file and block as tables, define your measures.

-Within the same block and file as the table that was defined, example: ```DemoTables.hjson```, define your measures

 Sample Hjson for 2 measures :